 Van Gundy abruptly resigned from the Knicks 19 games into the 2001-02 season.

 In the summer of 2003, Van Gundy took the head coaching job for the Houston Rockets.
 He had loads of talent in Tracy McGrady and Yao Ming, but the two were plagued by injuries.
-Houston missed the postseason in 2006 with McGrady and Yao missing a combined 70 games.
+Houston missed the postseason in 2006 with McGrady and Yao being absent for a combined 70 games.
 It was the first time Van Gundy missed the NBA playoffs as a head coach.

 He was fired from the Rockets after a first round playoff loss to the Utah Jazz in 2007.

 The former head coach has been a TV analyst for ESPN and ABC since 2007.
-He regularly calls primetime games alongside Mike Breen and Mark Jackson.
+He regularly calls primetime games, such as the Western Conference Finals and NBA Finals, alongside Mike Breen and Mark Jackson.

 Jeff Van Gundy Net Worth

-According to Celebrity Net Worth, Jeff Van Gundy is worth $16 million.
+According to Celebrity Net Worth, NBA Analyst Jeff Van Gundy's estimated net worth is $16 million.

-The deadpan color commentator is rumored to return to the coaching world.
-Until then, he has a nice cushion of cash to live on.
+The deadpan color commentator is a hilarious voice on NBA broadcasts and has a nice cushion of cash to live on.